 Think of your crawl space as the ‘gut’ of your household.
 Just like our bodies ‘gut’ health is pivotal in maintaining a healthy mind and body, so is the maintenance of a homes crawl space pivotal in maintaining a healthy and safe household.
+We discuss why homes have a crawl space in another post.
 Here are 5 reasons why you should keep your crawl space clean.

 Nobody likes to hear the word mold.
 Mold is hazardous to our health if left untreated.
 People with allergies have an even greater sensitivity to mold making them more susceptible to health problems.
 When people think of mold they often think of black mold, but did you know that not all mold that is black in color is actually ‘black’ mold and that certain types of mold that seem harmless in appearance are some of the most hazardous?
 Mold grows where there is moisture and dead matter.
 Because of this, crawl spaces offer the perfect breeding grounds for mold to grow because moisture, along with dead organic matter, is common in these spaces.
 The average homeowner today, lives in a home with an open vented crawl space.
 This means they have vents that lead in and out of the crawl space from the foundation of their home.
 This design was originally implemented with the intention of drawing fresh, clean air in to circulate throughout the belly of a home.
 Though the idea was that this freshly circulated air would help reduce moisture, it actually provided a way for it.
 When the outside air of your home is warm and circulates with the air underneath your home, which is naturally cooler, condensation happens.
 This condensation rests on piping, wood surfaces and materials that lie within the crawl space providing the breeding ground necessary for mold to grow.
 Along with dead organic matter like insects, mold has everything it needs to spread and cause a problem.
 Cleaning and maintaining your crawl space for this reason alone is well worth it!